caseybetts/SciTec_LSTM_Challenge/readme.md

 ### Rationale

-- **LSTMs for Time Series:** LSTMs are well-suited for time series data because they can learn long-range dependencies.
-In this problem, the reentry phase is likely determined by a sequence of changes in sensor readings over time (e.g., a sustained decrease in altitude).
+- **LSTMs for Time Series:** LSTMs are well-suited for time series data because they can learn long-range dependencies while avoiding issues of exploding or vanishing gradient.
 - **Sensor ID Embeddings:** Different sensors might have unique characteristics or biases.
 Embedding sensor IDs allows the model to learn these characteristics and improve accuracy.
 - **Time Step Classification:** The model predicts the reentry phase at each time step, providing a more granular understanding of when the transition occurs.